 (2) the community spirit,

 (3) the ability of the human body to adapt,

 (4) social/cultural cooperation, and

 The initial intention significantly reduces the perceived difficulty.
 Once one commits to fasting, it becomes much more doable and feasible.
 Knowing and seeing that fellow believers are fasting with you and sharing the early breakfast or the dinner with them strengthens the community spirit.
 Thirdly, the human body is amazingly adaptable.
 Within the first few days of fasting the body adapts to the new schedule and one does not feel hunger as one normally would.
 In communities where Muslims are a majority or a significant minority, there is assistance or cooperation offered to the fasters, such as flexible holidays and working hours.
 Finally, for any worshipper, there is divine help which eases the task once the worshipper has committed to doing it.

 Over 500 million Muslims, from age 9 to 90 fast every year.
 Fasting does not prevent them from conducting their mundane work or business as usual.

 As a pillar of the religious life in Islam, fasting is probably the most practiced form of worship.
 Muslims think of Ramadan as a kind of tune-up for their spiritual lives.
-As the third “pillar,” or religious duty in Islam, fasting has many dimensions: The behavioral dimension, the religious dimension, the social dimension and the spiritual dimension.
-The first is the obvious behavioral dimension.
+As the third “pillar,” or religious duty in Islam, fasting has many dimensions: The behavioural dimension, the religious dimension, the social dimension and the spiritual dimension.

 Fasting in Ramadan is a means of learning self-control.
 Due to a lack of preoccupation with the satisfaction of bodily appetites during the daylight hours when fasting, the spirit gains a measure of ascendancy.
 The soul is freed of the chains placed by carnal desires.
 Fasting provides a break in the cycle of rigid habits or overindulgence.